fseyitan/3-column-page/README.md

 https://fseyitan.github.io/3-column-page/

-The webpage is not optimised for mobile view, best experience on mobile, rotate your screen
+The webpage is not optimised for mobile view.
+For best experience on mobile, rotate your screen!!!!